mikependon/RepoDB/README.md

 It is the best alternative ORM to both Dapper and EntityFramework.

-:wave: Thank you [Scott Hanselman](https://github.com/shanselman) for endorsing this library into the community of .NET.
+:wave: [Scott Hanselman](https://www.hanselman.com/), allow us to thank you for [endorsing](https://twitter.com/shanselman/status/1284990438525464576) this library into the community of .NET.

 ### It is easy-to-use